zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

 ## Introduction

 This lab picks up where lab 3 left off.
-We are going to explore in more detail the tables we created, load data, and execute queries using a python application.
+We are going to explore in more detail the tables we created, load data, and execute queries using a Python application.

 Estimated Time: 25 minutes